 What's happened

-A survey shows Keir Starmer’s refusal to support US-led Iran strikes improves his approval ratings when linked to the US president’s criticisms.
-The story highlights UK political tensions, media portrayal, and international relations, with Starmer facing US mockery and domestic media criticism amid ongoing geopolitical debates.
+Keir Starmer's refusal to support US-led Iran strikes has improved his approval ratings, especially when voters are reminded of his spat with Donald Trump.
+The story highlights UK political tensions, media portrayal, and international relations, with Starmer facing US mockery and domestic criticism amid ongoing geopolitical debates.
+Saturday, 04 Apr 2026.

 What's behind the headline?